Azurilex/Set-Thread-Identity/README.md

 01/26/2020:
 I haven't been paying much attention to the exploiting scene, I have **NO** idea if this code still works.

+3/29/2020:
+This code is no viable.
+I'll update this as soon as I find a new method.
 #### Code:
 ```c++
 //rbx_L would be your luastate thread